henlyai/henly-chatbot/custom-mcp-servers/shared/google-drive-mcp/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details. # Trigger rebuild for Google Drive MCP debug